Foxtail-Creates/foxtail-website-jekyll/_posts/2024-10-24-gift-message.md

 In a separate window, open a product page on your website.
 Right-click on your “Add to Cart” button and select "Inspect".
-    ![Inspect Add to Cart button](/img/blog/gift-note/inspect-add-to-cart.png) This will open the Web Inspector.
+    ![Inspect Add to Cart button](/img/blog/gift-note/inspect-add-to-cart.png) This will open Google Chrome's Web Inspector.
 Don’t be intimidated, we’ll go over it together.
 We’re going to look at a couple of elements:
     ![Investigate HTML](/img/blog/gift-note/investigate-html.png)

 1. **Look for the product submit button (A):** You’ll see a line highlighted when it opens.
 We’ll call this A and use it to orient ourselves.